-Bulletstorm and The Vanishing of Ethan Carter lead Adrian Chmielarz recently confessed that he liked the idea of survival games more than any survival games he actually played.
+Bulletstorm and The Vanishing of Ethan Carter lead Adrian Chmielarz once confessed that he liked the idea of survival games more than any survival games he actually played.
 I feel similarly, but his remark got me thinking about why that might be.

 I’m always in the mood for a great survival game, so why do so many leave me feeling cold?
 Is there any game that’s done survival well?